patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 ### Placeholder text

-Include examples or formatting expectations to inform users about specifications needed to input information without errors.
+Use placeholder text to demonstrate correct inputs so that users are aware of formatting expectations and specifications needed to provide information without errors.

-If your placeholder text shares an example of a correct input, introduce it as an example so that users can distinguish impermanent examples from field labels and their own inputted text.
+If your placeholder text demonstrates a correct input, introduce it as an example so that users can distinguish impermanent examples from field labels and their own inputted text.

 Examples:
 * *Example, John Smith*